Twenty One Pilots: 2011–2012: Lineup changes and Regional at Best

-2012–2014: Major label signing and Vessel
+2012–2014: Major-label signing and Vessel

 In April 2012, the band announced their signing to Atlantic Records subsidiary Fueled by Ramen during a show at the Lifestyle Communities Pavilion.
 On July 17, 2012, they released their debut Fueled by Ramen recording, an EP entitled Three Songs.
 The next month, the band embarked on a short tour with Neon Trees and Walk the Moon.

-Tyler Joseph successfully negotiated to maintain ownership of the preceding self-titled album, which remains available digitally.
-However, as part of a signing agreement in 2012 with record label Fueled by Ramen, rights to Regional at Best were transferred to the label, meaning that Regional at Best was discontinued and removed from digital markets.
+Joseph, in a 2023 livestream reflecting on the lead-up to what would become Vessel, talked about signing with Fueled by Ramen and Regional at Best: "it was just a record that we had on the merch table when we were performing independently, and then we wanted to go record a real, professional record when we got signed – some of those songs we took from Regional at Best and kind of re-recorded them, and some of we had written new, since then.
+And that's what Vessel is.
+I know some people might not like this, but I kind of view Vessel as our first record."
 Regional at Best tracks "Slowtown", "Anathema", "Ruby", "Be Concerned", and "Clear" have since been made commercially unavailable.

-On November 12, 2012, the official music video for "Holding on to You", directed by Jordan Bahat, was released on YouTube.
+On November 12, 2012, the music video for "Holding On to You", directed by Jordan Bahat, was released on YouTube.
 On January 7 and April 19, 2013, the band released music videos for "Guns for Hands" and "Car Radio", respectively, both directed by Mark Eshleman of Reel Bear Media.

-In an interview with the Huffington Post, Joseph described Regional at Best as a "glorified mixtape" and confirmed that songs from that project would reappear on their major label debut studio album.
-Ultimately, five tracks from Regional at Best – "Guns for Hands", "Holding on to You", "Ode to Sleep", "Car Radio", and "Trees" – were re-recorded and released for their third album.
+In an interview with the Huffington Post, Joseph described Regional at Best as a "glorified mixtape" and confirmed that songs from that project would reappear on their major-label debut album.
+Ultimately, five tracks from Regional at Best – "Guns for Hands", "Holding On to You", "Ode to Sleep", "Car Radio", and "Trees" – were re-recorded and released for their third album.
 "Lovely" was also re-recorded and released as a single in Japan on April 17, 2013.
 "Glowing Eyes", "Kitchen Sink", and "Forest" appeared unchanged as bonus tracks on the UK version of Vessel.